Focal-JMLab

 Focal-JMlab is a French company that has been designing and selling high fidelity audio systems since 1979.
-Based in Saint-Étienne, the company manufactures loudspeakers for the home, speaker drivers for automobiles, headphones, and professional monitor loudspeakers.
+Based in Saint-Étienne, the company manufactures loudspeakers for the home, speaker drivers for automobiles, headphones, professional studio monitors, as well as outdoor speakers and systems dedicated to yachts.

 The Grande Utopia is the brand's emblematic loudspeaker, which earned the company its worldwide reputation.
 It is considered one of the best high-fidelity loudspeakers in the world.

 Focal's industrial strategy concentrates on having full control over the entire production process, from the design and manufacturing of the speaker drivers to the assembly of the final product.
-Its products are entirely designed and developed in France, and most of the production is carried out at the factory in Saint-Étienne (France).
+Its products are entirely designed and developed in France, and the majority of the production is carried out at the workshops in Saint-Étienne (France).
+Focal has been a member of the Comité Colbert since 2024.

-Focal-JMlab generates a €53 million annual turnover and employs about 230 people at its facility in Saint-Étienne, which groups the production, R&D and management departments at the same site.
+Focal-JMlab generates a €156 million annual turnover and employs around 300 people at its facility in Saint-Étienne, which groups the production, R&D and management departments at the same site.
 Its export share is 70%.

 History

 1980s

 Focal-JMlab, a research office dedicated to acoustics was founded in 1979 in Paris by engineer, high-fidelity enthusiast and technology journalist Jacques Mahul.
 He began making his first speaker drivers in a small workshop in Saint-Etienne, at a precision mechanics company, which belonged to his father.
 Whilst producing his speaker drivers, Jacques Mahul also launched his own range of loudspeakers under the brand JMlab.
 His first loudspeaker, the DB13, was a bookshelf loudspeaker, which produced volumes comparable to larger loudspeakers, particularly in bass frequencies.
 Initially, he only sold his product to acquaintances but the DB13 was soon launched on the market.

 In the 1980s, the two brands became established.
-Focal focused on innovation, producing specialised products such as the polyglass "V" cone and polykevlar cone.
+Focal focused on innovation, producing specialised products such as the polyglass "V" cone and Polykevlar cone.
 The materials used on the tweeter evolved from glass fibres to Kevlar, producing a more linear frequency response curve and a smoother and less piercing treble.

-As for JMlab, the company went from being a manufacturer of small-and medium-sized loudspeakers to a manufacturer of veritable high-end models.
+As for JMlab, the company went from being a manufacturer of small-and medium-sized loudspeakers to a manufacturer of high-end models.